 When RES is set high, the DDC enters the standby mode and remains in this mode until this bit is reset and a one is written to the RED bit in the Drive Command register.
 To properly reset the DDC this bit must remain set for 32 read clock periods and 4 bus clock periods (with both clocks applied).
 This bit has the same effect as setting the RESET input pin low.
 Read and Write Gate are deasserted, the FIFO is cleared, DMA requests are removed, the Error register is cleared and status register is cleared except the Next Disk Command is set, and the abort bit is reset.
-The parameter same not affected.
+The parameter registers, sector counter and number of sectors registers are not affected.